Anthony-Vuong/TactBot/README.md

 ✔️08/12/2021: Rover updated with steering and throttle.
 Not tested yet as parts are not in yet.

 ✔️08/30/2021: Parts to complete Rover are in - will assemble by end of today.
 As well as work on multi-processing/threading motor.
 Should I work on joystick for app?

+✔️09/02/2021: Small app updates - can now receive and display messages.
+Rover updates - multiprocessing 2 motors.
+Need to design mounting hardware for all devices.